sachin136631/socketchat/README.md

 # socketchat
-chat application using websockets (further description will be provided soon)
+chat application using websocket which features a permanent bidirectional connection between server and client (further details will be provided soon)